openhab/openhab-docs/ui/layout-pages.md

 You can restrict what's displayed on the page based on an expression, or who is currently viewing the page.
 In Design mode, _you will not be able to see the effect of these properties_, notably `visible`, but in Run mode they will be taken into account.

 Under blocks, as explained above, you can have a mix of cells or rows.
-The 2 buttons *"Add Row"* and *"Add Cells"* will let you add more of them.
+The 2 buttons **Add Row** and **Add Cells** will let you add more of them.
 They will be added at the end of the block, but as for the blocks themselves, you can reorder them, or duplicate them, using the context menus or the YAML.

-In Design mode, rows will feature an additional step before you can actually add widgets: adding columns: the *"Add Column"* serves this purpose.
+In Design mode, rows will feature an additional step before you can actually add widgets: adding columns: the **Add Column** serves this purpose.

 ### Adding Widgets